November 04, 2021

 Employees in the U.S. have identified the following financial areas in which they would like to have more help from their employer:2

 Design financial well-being benefits and programs with your population in mind: Key questions to consider when developing your strategy include:

 - What’s the demographic profile of your global workforce (e.g., low-wage earners, high-income potential employees, recent grads)?

-When assessing programs, consider if they offer expertise in multiple topics (e.g., budgeting, reducing debt, estate planning, retirement, etc.).
+When assessing programs, consider if they offer expertise in multiple topics (e.g., budgeting, reducing debt, estate planning, retirement, etc.)

 The decisions employees make in one area of their financial life may impact other areas; programs that offer functionalities or expertise in a variety of disciplines may help employees navigate their financial journey smoothly.

-- 4 | Leana C. The cost of financial precarity.
+- 1 | Leana C. The cost of financial precarity.
 Stanford Social Innovation Review; Spring 2019. https://ssir.org/articles/entry/the_cost_of_financial_precarity.
 Accessed July 11, 2019.

 - 2 | Business Group on Health and Optum.
 Workplace well-being and the employee experience survey.
 2019. https://www.businessgrouphealth.org/pub/?id=C73D0B1B-0844-70BC-DE6B-5042363D9692.
 Accessed July 1, 2019.